-The haulm roller (item 1, fig 13) s designed to pinch the haulm and trash and drop it onto the ground under the machine.
-The haulm roller is driven by the hydraulic motor (item 3, fig 10).
-Roller speed is controlled from the service terminal screen.
+The scroll shaft (item 1, fig 13) transfers the crop over the haulm roller (item 2, fig 13).
+The haulm roller is designed to pinch the haulm and trash and drop it onto the ground under the machine.
+The haulm roller is driven by the hydraulic motor (item 3, fig 9).
+Haulm roller speed is controlled from the touch-screen.
 For some types of crop such as onions etc. it is advantageous to reverse the direction of rotation of the haulm roller.
-To reverse the haulm roller, simply press the button $\bigcirc$ on the service terminal.
+To reverse the haulm roller, simply press the button on the touch-screen.